 For a vibrant color scheme, use contrasting colors.
 Look for colors that are opposite each other on the color wheel, like blue/teal vs. orange/red.

-For example, this birthday invitation card contrasts blue with pink:
+For example, this birthday invitation card contrasts blue with green:

 2. Combine different font styles that complement each other

 To give your card design a bit of variety, try mixing and matching different font styles.
 A card is one of the few types of designs where you can get pretty crazy with your font styles and no one will bat an eyelash.

 When in doubt, pick a decorative font for the main header, a second decorative font for the sub-header, and a plain font for the body text.
 The right font pairings can give your card design the touch of a professional.

 This birthday invitation card uses three simple fonts, but the contrast still makes the design interesting to look at: